lozzd/octopus-energy-rates-card/README.md

   cheapestNegative: "LightBlue"
 ```

-You can override any of these colors in your configuration.
-Colors can be specified using color names (e.g., 'red', 'blue') or hexadecimal color codes (e.g., '#FF0000', '#0000FF').
+You can override any of these colours in your configuration. colours can be specified using colour names (e.g., 'red', 'blue') or hexadecimal colour codes (e.g., '#FF0000', '#0000FF').

-Here's what each color represents:
+Here's what each colour represents:

 - `lowest`: Used for rates below the `lowlimit`
 - `low`: Used for rates between `lowlimit` and `mediumlimit`